MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/data-binding/commanding.md

 All the `execute` methods call `RefreshCanExecutes`, which then calls `ChangeCanExecute` for both `DigitCommand` and `ClearCommand`.
 This ensures that the decimal point and backspace buttons are enabled or disabled based on the current sequence of entered digits.

-## Adding Commands to Existing Views

-If you'd like to use the commanding interface with views that don't support it, it's possible to use a Xamarin.Forms behavior that converts an event into a command.
-This is described in the article [**Reusable EventToCommandBehavior**](~/xamarin-forms/app-fundamentals/behaviors/reusable/event-to-command-behavior.md).

 ## Asynchronous Commanding for Navigation Menus

 Commanding is convenient for implementing navigation menus, such as that in the [**Data Binding Demos**](https://docs.microsoft.com/samples/xamarin/xamarin-forms-samples/databindingdemos) program itself.
 Here's part of **MainPage.xaml**: